Table Olives vs. Oil Olives: What’s The Difference?

 3. Natural black olives

 Table olives are one of the most important components of Mediterranean cuisine, but they are also very often used in cuisines worldwide.
-Usually, table olives are a famous ingredient for a typical greek dinner.
+Usually, table olives are a famous ingredient for a typical Greek dinner.
 Table olives are worth fruit in the Mediterranean diet, and they add intensity and better visuality to a simple meal.

 If you wondered where in the world the best olives are produced, here’s the answer.
-World’s leading table olive producers are Spain, Egypt, Turkey, Argentina, and Syria.
+The world’s leading table olive producers are Spain, Egypt, Turkey, Argentina, and Syria.
 In Turkey, Morocco, and Greece, table olives are mostly consumed for breakfast or before/after meals.
 In comparison, Spain, Italy, and the USA tend to consume table olives as appetizers.

-Common Varieties of Table olives
+Common Varieties of Table Olives

-It is worldwide known that one of the best table olives is produced in Greece.
+It is known worldwide that one of the best table olives is produced in Greece.

 The top varieties that are used in their cuisine are: